Tower page

 During antenna clamp research here's one OEM list of the types:

 One of the most popular towers made by Rohn is the 25-G series.
-On the left is the standard section (10-foot).
-The other two are the top section.
+On the left is the standard (10-foot)section.
+The other images show the top section.
 There are two types; the flat top has a provision for a thrust bearing while the other comes to a point with a vehicle pipe to run the mast through for a turning type antenna (presumedly directional).

-One other note; on some of these top sections have a "reducer" at the very top end.
+On some of these top sections have a "reducer" at the very top end.
 In the event you end up with this type and wish to use a larger pipe in inside, it's believed you can knock out this reducer.
-One way is to put another pipe around the diameter of your final mast up inside the sections pipe and pound it out (up direction).
+One way is to put another pipe about the diameter of your final mast up inside the sections pipe and pound it out (up direction).
 Each section is easy to handle both on the ground and during an install vertically (with a jin-pole, of course).

 Tower climbing

-The back row is the latest and best to use.
+The back two rows of carabiners is the latest and best to use.
 They are non-snagging.
-The next forward row has some of these, in various forms, D, and oval, etc. The front row is the older ones uses.
+The forward row has some of these, in various forms, D, and oval, etc. The front row is the older ones uses.
 These have the disadvantage of snagging on rope.
 There's more images below showing this.
 In the front right is the variety of pulleys the Authors uses.
 Some of them are decades old, so are use for non critical uses, such as ground rigging.
 The blue pulley in the center is the latest being evaluated and supports up to 15mm rope size.
 It's possible this will be the main type used for future projects.
+Larger rope OD is easier on the hands when hoisting items up the tower.

 As of 2023 the Author found a nice company in the USA.
 They have tower supplies such as the carabiners, pulleys and even entry rubber inserts for the kits that don't have them.